w3woody/clipping/readme.md

 ## What is this?

-A fuller discussion can be found at the block post above.
+A fuller discussion can be found at the blog post above.
 This is the source kit for that discussion, demonstrating the rendering of a nearby and far away object in the same scene, rendered with the traditional transformation matrix, and with the modified transformation matrix shown above.

 ## License